Selection Procedure for Parr Stirred Reactors

 Also, many reactors require a lower support bracket to stabilize the stirring shaft.
 In applications with abrasive particles or heavy mixing, a “footless” magnetic drive with a larger diameter shaft may be provided.

-5. Cooling Coil”
+5. Cooling Coil

-An internal cooling coil can be installed in all reactors (except the Micro sizes) to remove the heat of a reaction and/or to cool the vessel at the end of a run.
+An internal cooling coil can be installed in all reactors (except the Micro sizes) to remove the heat during a reaction and/or to cool the vessel at the end of a run.
 In some reactors a cooling coil is furnished as a standard fitting.
 In others, a coil can be added as an option in either serpentine style or alternately in a spiral style for selected models.
-For the micro sizes, with their limited dimensions, a cold finger may be added as an option
+For the micro sizes, with their limited dimensions, a cold finger may be added as an option.

 6. Gage and Rupture Disc Ranges